box/developer.box.com/content/guides/tooling/postman/quick-start/2-configure-box-app.md

 To use the **Postman Collection** you will need to authenticate yourself to the Box API using an **Access Token**.
-The simplest way to get an Access Token is by logging in to Box using a **Box App**.
+The simplest way to get an Access Token is by logging into Box using a **Box App**.

 A **Box App** is an application that can be used for making API calls.
 When using the **Postman Collection** you can choose to either set up your own Box App or use our preconfigured one.
-The benefit of setting up your own Box App is that you won't need to go through login every hour, but it does require a few extra steps to set up.
+The key benefit of setting up your own Box App is that you won't need to go through login every hour, but it does require a few extra steps to set up.

 ## Select a Box App to use